How To Protect Your Kiln Shelf From Melting Glaze

 What Is Kiln Wash

-Kiln wash is a liquid-resistant substance you brush on your kiln shelf that helps greatly in protecting your shelves.
-There are several different types of kiln wash you can choose from.
+Kiln wash is a liquid-resistant substance you brush onto your kiln shelf to help protect it.
+There are several types of kiln wash to choose from.

 Basic Kiln Wash – A basic kiln wash is Kaolin and Flint.